syncany/syncany/README.md

 ---------------
 If you like what you see and you want to support us, you can buy us a coffee or a beer.
 There are maaanny ways to do so.

-Break some hashes for us and [donate some Bitcoins](https://blockchain.info/address/1626wjrw3uWk9adyjCfYwafw4sQWujyjn8); or be a charmer and [flattr us](https://flattr.com/thing/290043/Syncany).
+Break some hashes for us by [donating some Bitcoins](https://blockchain.info/address/1626wjrw3uWk9adyjCfYwafw4sQWujyjn8) (also via [tip4commit](http://tip4commit.com/github/syncany/syncany)); or be a charmer and [flattr us](https://flattr.com/thing/290043/Syncany).
 If that's not for you, why not give us some change [with PayPal](http://www.syncany.org/donate.html)?
 Any contributions are much appreciated!

 Licensing, website and contact